 * * * * *

 I love watching nationalists defend the pledge of allegiance.
 You never know what they’ll say next, and often what they say is easily refuted.
-It’s like watching creationists defend the story of Noah’s Ark against the mountains of evidence contradicting it.
 In response to my assertion that our allegiance should be to the Constitution, one person said this:

 We as citizens don’t pledge allegiance to the Constitution because WE DO NOT HAVE DUTIES to carry out in which we must PROTECT the Constitution and everything it represents.